-PIN DESCRIPTIONS (CONTINUED)
+PIN DESCRIPTIONS (Continued)

-Symbol Name I/O Description MBA Port A Mailbox Select I A HIGH level on MBA chooses a mailbox register for a Port A read or write operation.
-MBB Port B Mailbox Select I A HIGH level on MBB chooses a mailbox register for a Port B read or write operation.
-When the B0-B35 outputs are active, a HIGH level on MBB selects data from the mail1 register for output and a LOW level selects FIFO data for output.
-MBF1 Mail1 Register Flag 0 MBF1 is set LOW by a LOW-to-HIGH transition of CLKA that writes data to the mail1 register.
+Symbol Name I/O Description MBF1 Mail1 Register Flag 0 MBF1 is set LOW by a LOW-to-HIGH transition of CLKA that writes data to the mail1 register.
 Writes to the mail1 register are inhibited while MBF1 is LOW.
 MBF1 is set HIGH by a LOW-to-HIGH transition of CLKB when a Port B read is selected and MBB is HIGH.
 MBF1 is set HIGH following either a Reset (RS1) or Partial Reset (PRS).
-MBF2 Mail2 Register Flag 0 MBF2 is set LOW by a LOW-to-HIGH transition of CLKB that writes data to the mail2 register.
-Writes to the mail2 register are inhibited while MBF2 is LOW.
-MBF2 is set HIGH by a LOW-to-HIGH transition of CLKA when a Port A read is selected and MBA is HIGH.
-MBF2 is set HIGH following either a Reset (RS2) or Partial Reset (PRS).
+MBF2 Mail2 Register Flag 0 $\overline{\text{MBF2}}$ is set LOW by a LOW-to-HIGH transition of CLKB that writes data to the mail2 register.
+Writes to the mail2 register are inhibited while $\overline{\text{MBF2}}$ is LOW. $\overline{\text{MBF2}}$ is set HIGH by a LOW-to-HIGH transition of CLKA when a Port A read is selected and MBA is HIGH. $\overline{\text{MBF2}}$ is set HIGH following either a Reset ($\overline{\text{RS2}}$) or Partial Reset ($\overline{\text{PRS}}$).
 RS1, RS2 Resets I A LOW on both pins initializes the FIFO read and write pointers to the first location of memory and sets the Port B output register to all zeroes.
-A LOW-to-HIGH transition on RS1 selects the programming method (serial or parallel) and one of three programmable flag default offsets.
+A LOW-to-HIGH transition on RS1 selects the programming method (serial or parallel) and one of five programmable flag default offsets.
 It also configures Port B for bus size and endian arrangement.
 Four LOW-to-HIGH transitions of CLKA and four LOW-to-HIGH transitions of CLKB must occur while RS1 is LOW.
-PRS Partial Reset I A LOW on this pin initializes the FIFO read and write pointers to the first location of memory and sets the Port B output register to all zeroes.
+PRS/ RT Partial Reset/ Retransmit I This pin muxed for both Partial Reset and Retransmit operations, it is used in conjunction with the RTM pin.
+If RTM is LOW, then a LOW on this pin initializes the FIFO read and write pointers to the first location of memory and sets the Port B output register to all zeroes.
 During Partial Reset, the currently selected bus size, endian arrangement, programming method (serial or parallel), and programmable flag settings are all retained.
-SIZE Bus Size Select (Port B) I A HIGH on this pin when BM is HIGH selects byte bus (9-bit) size on Port B. A LOW on this pin when BM is HIGH selects word (18-bit) bus size.
+If RTM is HIGH, then a LOW on this pin performs a Retransmit and initializes the read pointer only, to the first memory location.
+RTM Retransmit Mode I This pin is used in conjunction with the \overline{RT} pin.
+When RTM is HIGH a Retransmit is performed when \overline{RT} is taken HIGH.
+SIZE (1) Bus Size Select (Port B) I A HIGH on this pin when BM is HIGH selects byte bus (9-bit) size on Port B. A LOW on this pin when BM is HIGH selects word (18-bit) bus size.
 SIZE works with BM and BE to select the bus size and endian arrangement for Port B. The level of SIZE must be static throughout device operation.
-SPM Serial Programming Mode I A LOW on this pin selects serial programming of partial flag offsets.
-A HIGH on this pin selects parallel programming or default offsets (8, 16, or 64).
-W/RA Port A Write/ Read Select I A HIGH selects a write operation and a LOW selects a read operation on Port A for a LOW-to-HIGH transition of CLKA.
-The A0-A35 outputs are in the HIGH impedance state when $W/\overline{R}A$ is HIGH.
+W/RA Port A Write/ Read Select ı A HIGH selects a write operation and a LOW selects a read operation on Port A for a LOW-to-HIGH transition of CLKA.
+The A0-A35 outputs are in the HIGH impedance state when W/RA is HIGH.
 W/RB Port B Write/ Read Select I A LOW selects a write operation and a HIGH selects a read operation on Port B for a LOW-to-HIGH transition of CLKB.
-The B0-B35 outputs are in the HIGH impedance state when $\overline{\text{W}}/\text{RB}$ is LOW.
+The B0-B35 outputs are in the HIGH impedance state when \overline{W}/RB is LOW.